KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

 \subsection{Related work}

-The literature on support recovery, variable selection, and sparse regression is very dense, and we do not claim this to be a comprehensive review.
+The literature on support recovery, variable selection, and sparse regression is vast, and we do not intend to attempt a comprehensive review.
 Only some of the most important or relevant results are discussed here, with a particular focus on sample complexity results for the exact recovery risk $\mathbbm{1}\{\estsupp\ne \trusupp\}$ where $\estsupp$ is the estimated support and $\trusupp$ is the underlying truth (see Section~\ref{sec:pre:setup} for details).

 Most existing work considers standard design, i.e. $\Sigma=I_\dd$ \citep{wang2010informationl,rad2011nearly,fletcher2009necessary,reeves2008sampling,akccakaya2009shannon,aeron2010information,reeves2013approximate,aksoylar2016sparse}, and gives matching upper and lower bounds up to logarithmic factors in the sparsity $\sps$: